 What Faye wants, at its broadest level, is for humanity to recapture the “victorious life,” which is certainly a Nietzschean-sounding phrasing.
 The overall frame of the book is a specific rejection of the modern world, the “catastrophe of modernity.”
 This means, for Faye, the denunciation of all mainstream political thought, Left and Right (the former is unalloyed evil; the latter, “traditionalism,” is just neutered, weak, and stupid).
 Faye insists that what we want, and what we will get, is “a return to archaic and ancestral values, while at the same time envisioning the future as something more than a mere extension of the present.
 Against modernism, futurism.
 Against attachment to the past, archaism.”

 Archeofuturism is not a set of recommendations for creating a new world, though.
 It’s more like a future history (and in fact it ends with a long fiction piece looking backward from 2073).
 Faye is telling us what is certain to happen, and what he is trying to do is prepare us for it, not really guide or change the future.
 I’ll go through it blow-by-blow, but Faye’s claims can be boiled down to their essence as follows.
 First, the entire global political and economic system is going to collapse before 2020.
 Billions will die.
-Second, from the ashes will arise six megastate blocs, consisting of ethnically/racially similar people (Europeans; Africans; Muslims; East Asians; North Americans; South Americans), which will be autarkic as between each other and which will contain within them numerous smaller states, organized around sub-cultures of the culture that characterizes the megastate bloc, each of which will have very high degree of autonomy.
+Second, from the ashes will arise six megastate blocs, consisting of ethnically/racially similar people (Europeans; Africans; Muslims; East Asians; North Americans; South Americans), which will be autarkic as between each other and which will contain within them numerous smaller states, organized around sub-cultures of the culture that characterizes the megastate bloc, each of which will have a very high degree of autonomy.
 Migration between blocs will not occur, though limited travel will.
 Third, 90% of the people in each imperial bloc will live like fifteenth-century peasants, with era-appropriate technology, health care, and life expectancy.
 10% will live awesome techno-futurist lives completely separately from the peasants.
 Everybody will be happy in his sphere.
 The end.
 For, Faye says, this is the natural state of man, and striving for any other state is a fool’s errand.

 Here also, Faye first formally defines “Archeofuturism.”
 Faye loves neologisms.
 This seems to be a big thing among radical thinkers, who think (perhaps correctly) that using new words avoids constraining thought.
 (He cites Foucault for the proposition that words “have a crucial importance,” “to state and describe is already to construct.”)
 The key philosophy that underlies Faye’s thought he terms “vitalist constructivism.”
 Vitalist constructivism is meant to be the opposite of egalitarianism and to embody a “Faustian spirit” (meant as a good thing) of progress, to embody a “will to power” that stands for “an organic and non-mechanistic mentality,” though he defines it at some further length.
 Anyway, Archeofuturism is “a future society that combines techno-scientific progress with a return to the traditional answers that stretch back into the mists of time. . . .
 It is necessary to reconcile Evola and Marinetti [the apostle of Italian Futurism], and do away with the notion of ‘modernity’ produced by Enlightenment ideology.”
-The problem I face is that when I hear this it that it sounds pretty good.
+The problem I face is that when I hear this it sounds pretty good.
 It’s in the details that we get lost in the weeds, and then realize the weeds are nightshade.

 Faye begins, before we talk about the specifics of the future, with a long explanation, or apologetic, about his relationship and break with the Nouvelle Droit.
 At first, this seems of only modest interest (who cares what obscure Frenchies did in the 1980s?), but if you realize that what he describes is relevant to any group that is pushing discourse outside the Overton Window, it becomes quite insightful and potentially useful.
 His first major claimed flaw is that the ND attempted to apply the principles of Antonio Gramsci, by achieving dominance of a society’s cultural institutions, from which is to follow political power, but failed to grasp that all such actions must take place within a political frame, not just an intellectual one, or they are ephemeral.
 He specifically objects to the ND’s willingness to endorse “Third-Worldist and pro-Islamic positions,” evincing “post-colonial masochism,” when those were rejected by any normal people likely to be interested in the ND, as well as refusing to endorse a coherent economic plan, which is something average people demand.
 The ND refused to talk about concrete things, that is, and preferred abstractions hoping to influence the upper crust of intellectual culture, which focus does not lead to power.